10 Best Places for Lunch in Lake Tahoe

 Reno and Tahoe Local Expert

 There are numerous places around Lake Tahoe to grab either a quick lunch or a leisure two-hour long lunch.
-First, on the North Shore and Truckee visit Dragonfly for their great lunch specials and their delicious Thai Soups.
+If you are on the North Shore and Truckee visit the surprisingly fresh Morgan's Lobster Shack & Fish Market.
 For another quick bite, check out T's Mesquite Rotisserie for some slow-roasted meats and Tex-Mex inspired dishes.
 Moody's Bistro is a more upscale diner with seriously the best onion soup en croute outside of Paris.
 The Squeeze In breakfast and lunch spot in Truckee has a loyal following and some very large dishes.
 Burger Me! has been featured on "Diners, Drive-Ins and Dives" and still serves some of the best burgers on the lake.

 In Tahoe City on the West Shore, get a great view of the lake while eating a late lunch at the Sunnyside Resort (and stay for Happy Hour) or at Jake's on the Lake.
 Even if the weather is cold and snowy, you can still get a great view of the lake from both of these restaurants.